-Visit the Bioscientifica author resource centre
+Visit the Bioscientifica author resource centre for advice.

 - Title page – All submissions must have a title page stating all of the relevant information.
 See 'General’ for further details.